XimeraProject/server/views/about/workshop.markdown

 - developers who are interested in creating the backend technology, and
 - researchers who want to build tools for analyzing the student data.

-The workshop followd an informal working-group format.
+The workshop follows an informal working-group format.
 July 24th and July 28th are travel days.

 This workshop was funded by